jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 2.1.3
 ===========================

+This is a minor feature release focused on CMTK's label combination functionality.

 The "average_edt" tool has been replaced by two new tools, "sba" and "sbai", for Shape-Based Averaging (and Interpolation).
 The "sba" tool implements the "--interpolate-image" mode of "average_edt", whereas "sbai" implements the "--interpolate-distance" mode.
 "Windowed" averaging of intensity images was not really useful and is no longer supported.

+The actual label combination code has been moved from the front-end tools into the cmtkSegmentation library, and local outlier detection has been added to shape-based averaging.

 For a complete list of changes and fixes, see the CHANGELOG file.